The Changes in the Big Beautiful Bill to Medicare and the Opportunities for Agents

 Limiting Medicare Coverage of Certain Individuals

-• Medicare is available to U.S. citizens, green card holders, certain immigrants from Cuba, and people in the U.S. under the Compacts of Free Association.
+• Medicare is available to U.S. citizens, lawful permanent residents, certain immigrants from Cuba, and individuals in the U.S. under the Compacts of Free Association.

-• People in the U.S. with Temporary Protected Status, refugee status, or asylee status cannot be on Medicare.
+• People in the U.S. with Temporary Protected Status, refugee status, or asylee status are ineligible for Medicare.

-• The individuals listed in the second bullet currently receiving Medicare benefits will not lose Medicare coverage eligibility for one year following the enactment of this bill.
+• Individuals listed in the second bullet who are currently receiving Medicare benefits will not lose Medicare eligibility for one year after the enactment of this bill.

 Opportunity for Agents